Every Child Can! Guidelines

 Marketing the Course

-The sponsor must use the course name (Every Child Can!© An Introduction to Suzuki Education) on promotional and registration materials.
+The sponsor must use the course name (Every Child Can!
+An Introduction to Suzuki Education) on promotional and registration materials.
 The Association’s name (Suzuki Association of the Americas) must also appear on such materials.
 The use of the copyrighted ECC logo is permissible and recommended on promotional and registration materials, and is available in electronic formats.
 Color postcards announcing the course are available for a minimal cost.
 (You fill in specifics of the course.)
 The purchase of postcards can be elected on the ECC sponsorship application form.

 Obtaining Materials and Payment

-Unused, unopened materials in perfect condition may be returned within 10 days after the course (at sponsor’s shipping expense) for credit at the SAA per participant fee rate against the invoice.
-The sponsor of this course bears full financial responsibility for the safe return of these materials, and by 10 days after the course.
+Unused, unopened materials in perfect condition may be returned within 10 working days after the course (at sponsor’s or participant’s shipping expense) for return credit.
+Materials must be received by 10 working days after the course.
+The sponsor of this course bears full financial responsibility for the safe return of these materials.
 Please pack returns adequately to prevent damage during transit, and return by a traceable and insured delivery method.
-If this shipment is not received by SAA within 15 days after course completion, a 5% charge on all amounts past 15 days due will be added to the invoice.

 Course Wrap-Up